solutionforest/Inspirecms-core/docs/core/Language.md

 1. Go to **Settings → Languages**
 2. Find the language you want to make default
-3. Click the "Make Default" button or edit and check "Is Default"
+3. Toggle the "Default" checkbox or edit and check "Default"

 ## Translating Content